-- Ranked 34th in the national Director's Cup competitive standings, up 55 spots from 2010.
+- Ranked 41st in the national Director’s Cup competitive standings

-- A record 381 student-athletes were named NC State scholar athletes; 186 student-athletes were NC State Dean’s List honorees
+- A total of 334 student-athletes were named NC State scholar athletes; 180 student-athletes were NC State Dean’s List honorees

-- Three NC State student-athletes were awarded ACC post-graduate scholarships in 2013 – the highest number of honorees among all ACC schools
+- Four NC State student-athletes were awarded ACC postgraduate scholarships in 2014

 Alumni may leave NC State, but NC State never leaves them.
-They carry NC State’s mission of education, research and outreach to every field of inquiry and every corner of the globe.
+They carry NC State’s mission of education, research and outreach to all fields of inquiry and every corner of the globe.